Some of the queries we get asked the most about fencing.

 What if I want to erect my own fence?

-You can erect your own fence or replace the existing fence, as long as you get our written permission.
-We will not unreasonably refuse permission, but you will be responsible for maintain and repairing the fence.
+You can erect your own fence or replace the existing fence, as long as you get our written permission and underground plans will need to be checked.
+We will not unreasonably refuse permission, but you will be responsible for maintaining and repairing the fence.

 Front boundary fencing should be no higher than 3ft or 1 metre and coloured brown, dark brown or green.
 Here are some types of fencing we will approve: